 2. Important offices:

 Offices like Bürger- und Ordnungsamt Darmstadt, Wissenschaftsstadt Darmstadt, Regierungspräsidium Darmstadt, and more are located here.

 The Postoffice, The Darmstadt Shop, The Office of Heag Mobilo( the company that takes care of all public transport in Darmstadt), and plenty of shops, cafes, and restaurants are also located in Luisenplatz.

 - Luisenplatz was called ‘Adolf Hitlerplatz ‘ between 1933-1945.

-- The Ludwigs monument was one of the few structures that got saved from the allied bombings during the 2nd world war.
+- The Ludwigs monument was one of the few structures saved from the Allied bombings during the 2nd world War.

-- Earlier the viewing platform on the Ludwigs monument was freely open to the public.
-But after 4 suicides that took place there, it was closed.
-Even after taking security measures, nowadays it is opened very rarely.
+- Earlier, the viewing platform on the Ludwigs monument was freely open to the public.
+But after four suicides that took place there, it was closed.
+Even after taking security measures, nowadays, it is opened very rarely.